 Your taxable income is the portion of your income that gets taxed.

-Employees fill out W-4 forms to tell their employers how much of their wages to “withhold” for taxes.
-Hence, a portion of their income goes to federal income taxes and Federal Insurance Contribution Act (FICA) taxes, which include Social Security and Medicare contributions.
+Employees fill out W-4 forms to tell their employers the amount of wages to “withhold” for taxes.
+Hence, a portion of their income goes to federal income taxes and Federal Insurance Contribution Act (FICA) taxes, including Social Security and Medicare contributions.
 While employers can make additional deductions like health insurance, you’re technically not “withholding” that income.

 When an expense reduces your total gross income, your new income figure is known as your adjusted gross income or AGI.
 For this reason, anything that reduces your income (deductions, credits, etc.) is categorized as an “adjustment.”